Many thanks to them all for their time and expertise

 Janice has spent 39 years with Leonardo in the UK and 20+ in Global Mobility Janice is responsible for all assignments worldwide and now supporting the changing landscape for Business Travellers and has recently implemented Business Travel Compliance Services for all UK business travel.

-Louise has spent over 25 years working in Assignee Services and Global Mobility and is currently Global Head of Global Mobility for KPMG International.
+Louise has spent 30 years working in Assignee Services and Global Mobility and is currently Global Head of Global Mobility for KPMG International.
 Louise leads a team providing governance, structure and GM strategy across the KPMG global network, and support to over 250 Global Mobility professionals, ensuring the delivery of GM services to all assigned KPMG employees and Partners.